vichayut-tubtim/hospital-readmission-prediction/README.md

 ---

-# 📚 Model Limitations
+# 📚 Limitations

+This project has several limitations:

-- Dataset contains historical hospital records; performance may not transfer to other hospitals or more recent practice patterns.
+- The dataset contains historical hospital records and may not represent current healthcare practices.
+- Model performance may change when applied to different hospitals.
-- Model output is a **risk score for ranking patients**, not a calibrated probability and not a medical diagnosis.
+- The model output is a risk score, not a medical diagnosis.
-- Feature importance indicates the model's decision influence, not causation.
+- Feature importance represents model behavior, not direct clinical relationships.
-- Precision at any reasonable recall level is low (this is expected given a ~4.6% positive rate) — this model is best used to prioritize follow-up attention, not as a standalone diagnostic signal.
+- Precision is limited because readmission cases are rare.

+The model should be used as a support tool for prioritization, not as a replacement for healthcare professionals.

 ---

 # 📌 Future Improvements

+Possible improvements:

-- SHAP explainability (individual prediction reasoning)
+- Add SHAP for better model explainability
-- Model calibration (`CalibratedClassifierCV`, Platt scaling / isotonic regression) with Brier score and calibration curve evaluation
+- Apply probability calibration with reliability evaluation
-- Inference wrapper function (`predict_readmission()`) returning risk score + risk tier
-- Cost-based threshold selection using real intervention cost vs. missed-readmission cost, if those figures become available
+- Add cost-based threshold optimization
-- Compare against LightGBM
+- Compare performance with LightGBM
-- Monitoring for feature/label drift if deployed beyond a portfolio context
+- Implement model monitoring for data drift
+- Create an inference API wrapper

 ---

 # 👨‍💻 Author

-Developed as a Machine Learning portfolio project.
+Machine Learning portfolio project.

+Built with:

-Built with: Python + CatBoost + Scikit-Learn + Streamlit
+Python + CatBoost + Scikit-Learn + Streamlit